danielkoll/danielkoll.github.io/_pages/about.md

 ---

 Welcome!
-I'm an assistant professor in Peking University's [Department of Atmospheric and Oceanic Sciences](https://atmos.pku.edu.cn).
+I'm an assistant professor in Peking University's [Department of Atmospheric and Oceanic Sciences](https://atmos.pku.edu.cn) and a member of our [Planetary Atmospheres](https://www.atmos.pku.edu.cn/en/research/Researchdirections/144785.htm) group.

 I originally grew up in Tanzania, Germany, and Kenya.
 I went on to study Physics and Philosophy at Harvard, and did a PhD in climate science and extrasolar planets at the University of Chicago.
 After that I was a postdoc at MIT, supported by a fellowship from the James S. McDonnell Foundation.
 I now work at Peking University in Beijing, China.